-- 2.40 Flatford Mill was documented in 1536 as a water and fulling mill (to beat, thicken and degrease cloth).
+- 2.37 Like many other Suffolk villages and towns along the River Stour, East Bergholt became highly prosperous in the medieval period from the manufacture of woollen cloth.
+The industry was essentially a cottage industry with spinners and weavers working at home.
+Pegs for holding wool, indicative of a cloth workshop survive inside Rectory Hill Cottages. - 2.38 Flatford Mill was documented in 1536 as a water and fulling mill (to beat, thicken and degrease cloth).
 English wool and cloth was highly prized, and by the end of the 15th century Suffolk was the centre of the industry and trade, producing a class of wealthy clothiers, who built large houses and endowed many fine buildings in the wool towns, particularly churches.
 The river not only powered the fulling mills, but also provided the transport routes downstream to ports such as Mistley for export to the continent, whilst the return journey brought coal, bricks and building materials upriver as far as Sudbury and Clare.
-By the end of the 15th century more wool was being worked in Suffolk than any other county and there was a relatively large number of wealthy cloth manufacturers and merchants in East Bergholt who built themselves substantial timber-framed buildings, many of which still survive in the parish, and who were also responsible for financing the building of the impressive church. - 2.41 However, by the mid-16th century there was a marked decline in the industry, as tastes changed and the demand for finer and cheaper continental-made fabrics grew.
+By the end of the 15th century more wool was being worked in Suffolk than any other county and there was a relatively large number of wealthy cloth manufacturers and merchants in East Bergholt who built themselves substantial timber-framed buildings, many of which still survive in the parish, and who were also responsible for financing the building of the impressive church.

+2.39 However, by the mid-16th century there was a marked decline in the industry, as tastes changed and the demand for finer and cheaper continental-made fabrics grew.
 The decline was gradual, for even in the period 1650-1699 there were still 13 clothiers, 3 spinsters and 3 clothworkers recorded in the village.